wgao688/de_novo_structural_RNA_finder_R-scape/README.md

 ### Tutorial

-Discovery of 17 conserved structural RNAs in fungi William Gao, Thomas A. Jones, and Elena Rivas

 #### Step 1: Install software programs

 ##### 1) Install nhmmer, which is included in the HMMER software package.
 The version used in the paper is **v3.2.1**.
 Download the tar archive from http://hmmer.org/